Kite (2014 film): Synopsis

-Society has degenerated into a slum where people have taken to kidnapping children and selling them to flesh cartels.
-A young woman named Sawa living in a corrupt society where crime and gangs terrorize the streets.
-When Sawa's mother and policeman father are found victims of a grisly double homicide, she begins a ruthless pursuit for the man who murdered them.
-With help from her father's ex-partner Karl Aker, and a mysterious friend from her past, and she becomes a merciless teen assassin.
-After a kill, she finds she needs to relax by taking a drug called "Amp", which also wipes her memories.
+In a dystopian society plagued by crime, children are kidnapped and sold to trafficking networks.
+A young woman named Sawa lives in this environment, where gangs dominate the streets.
+After her mother and father, a police officer, are murdered in a double homicide, Sawa sets out to find those responsible.
+With the assistance of her father's former partner, Karl Aker, and a figure from her past, she becomes a vigilante assassin targeting criminals.
+Following each killing, Sawa uses a drug called Amp, which helps her cope but also erases her memories.

 Production

 Pre-production

 A live-action adaptation of Kite was reported to be in under consideration at Distant Horizons studios from at least 2003, with press releases announcing American film director Rob Cohen attached as either director or producer.
 On 2 September 2011, after eight years of effort to move forward into pre-production, David R. Ellis was hired to direct the live-action adaptation.
 On 17 December 2012, Samuel L. Jackson announced that he was the first actor to join the cast of Ellis's Kite, with filming to take place in Johannesburg.
 Ellis died on 7 January 2013, before shooting started.
 On 3 February 2013, it was announced that Ralph Ziman had taken over as director of the film, and that actors India Eisley and Callan McAuliffe had joined the cast.

+In 2023, South African actress Liesl Ahlers revealed she was the first runner-up for the role of Sawa.
+She admitted that at the time, her inability to perform the stunts required, had her lose the role to India Eisley.
+However, on a positive note, the experience inspired to begin training in the martial art of Hapkido, which she has been learning since 2014.